Academic and Student Programs

-Award recipient will be required to submit a short report (3-4 paragraphs) describing their experience.
+Award recipient will be required to submit a short report describing their experience.
 Reports can take the form of postings for the college Beyond the Classroom blog, or a written report.
 Written reports are due no later than one month after travel is completed.

 - Applicants must be:

 - U.S. citizens;

-- Have completed at least one semester of coursework in the College of Agriculture.
+- Have completed at least one semester of coursework in the College of Agriculture & Natural Resources.

 - Grants are competitive.
 Applications are evaluated based on academic and professional goals as related to the proposed activity and academic merit.
 Submission of an application does not guarantee funding.